facebook/react/docs/docs/integrating-with-other-libraries.md

 }
 ```

-Change listeners need to be setup inside `componentDidMount()` and torn down in `componentWillUnmount` as the events are emitted by the plugin use jQuery, which is outside the React event system.
+Change listeners need to be setup inside `componentDidMount()` and torn down in `componentWillUnmount` as the events are emitted by the plugin using jQuery, which is outside the React event system.

 When the component is unmounted, use the cleanup method provided by Chosen.
-This removes the custom select control and restores the actual `<select>` as well as removing any event listeners the plugin registered.
+This removes the custom select control and restores the original `<select>` as well as removing any event listeners the plugin registered.

 [Try it on CodePen.](http://codepen.io/wacii/pen/ygzxjG?editors=0010)